-For last names
+For last names:

-- Accents and hyphens may be different - The abbreviations "St." and "Ste." may be used interchangeably with "Saint" and "Sainte" - Names with prefixes may or may not include a space ("Mc Culloch" vs. "McCulloch" or "Mac Arthur" vs. "MacArthur") - Additional last names on the application listed only on the secondary identity document (common for Spanish last names) - O An authorization from the professional association's AVA or an officer when additional last names are only listed on the application or only on the two identity documents (common for Spanish last names)
+- Accents and hyphens may be different. - o The acronym "St" is interchangeable with "Saint," and "Ste" for "Sainte." - Names with prefixes may or may not include a space ("Mc Culloch" vs. "McCulloch" or "Mac Arthur" vs. "MacArthur") - Additional names listed on the application are only listed on the secondary identity document (common for Spanish names). - An authorization from the professional association's AVA or an officer when additional last names are only listed on the application or only on the two identity documents (common for Spanish last names)

-For first names
+For first names:

-- o Accents and hyphens may be different - O Compound names may or may not include a space or hyphen ("Van Deth" vs. "VanDeth" or "Marie-Anne" vs. "Marieanne") - Connecting words may be disregarded ("Maria de Fatima" vs. "Maria Fatima," common for Spanish names) - Additional names listed on the application are only listed on the secondary identity document (common for Spanish names) - An authorization from the professional association's AVA or an officer when additional names are only listed on the application or only on the two identity documents (common for Spanish last names)
+- o Accents and hyphens may be different. - Compound names may or may not include a space or hyphen ("Van Deth" vs."VanDeth" or "Marie-Anne" vs. "Marieanne") - Connecting words may be disregarded ("Maria de Fatima" vs. "Maria Fatima," common for Spanish names) - Additional names listed on the application are only listed on the secondary identity document (common for Hispanic names). - An authorization from the professional association's AVA or an officer when additional names are only listed on the application or only on the two identity documents (common for Spanish last names)